aamersadiq/aamersadiq.github.io/_posts/2020-04-12-React Messaging App.markdown

 ---

 <p>
-I have used this template as starting point for few projects.
-It comprise of purely front end with Mock Api as a back end.
-It performs the CRUD operations and provides user interface for editing and listing of data.
-It can be modified to suit any application which is working with data.
+I have utilized this template as a starting point for several projects.
+It consists solely of a front-end interface, utilizing a mock API as the back-end.
+The template allows for the basic CRUD operations and provides a user-friendly interface for editing and displaying data.
+It can be adapted to fit any application that requires data management.

 </p>
 <p>